dfuchss/fuchss.org/_projects/mensabot.md

 ---
-title: MensaBot
+title: mensabot
 description: A bot that reminds you of your food in your mensa
 layout: page
 category: matrix
 ---

-[MensaBot](https://github.com/dfuchss/MensaBot) sends you a daily reminder of the current food in your canteen (dt. mensa).
+[mensabot](https://github.com/dfuchss/mensabot) sends you a daily reminder of the current food in your canteen (dt. mensa).
 Additionally, you can use commands to request the listing directly.

 ## Features